TakafumiSakagami/cpiaengine/README.md

 # GBA NVL engine - SepiaNVL
 A basic NVL engine for making Visual Novels, Sound Novels, etc... for the Gameboy Advance.

 Made for an article in the free-to-read [C-pia!
-Magazine](https://c-pia.github.io/), a mag all about oldschool games and VNs.
+Magazine](https://c-pia.github.io/), a mag' all about oldschool games and VNs.
 We're always looking for writers!

 ## About